REDDY999999/chatbot/README.md

 # 💬 Chatbot template

 A simple Streamlit app that shows how to build a chatbot using OpenAI's GPT-3.5.
+This version also demonstrates a minimal retrieval-augmented generation (RAG) setup.
+The app searches text files in the `docs/` folder and sends the most relevant snippets along with the conversation to the language model.

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://chatbot-template.streamlit.app/)